 Exceptionally talented musicians aged 8–18

-Provides advanced creative music and mentoring opportunities for exceptionally talented young musicians aged between 8 and 18.
-With a range of intensive weekends and weeklong residential projects, the young artists collaborate with professional musicians and specialists, often crossing over from our other artist development programmes.
-Aldeburgh Young Musicians are the professionals of tomorrow.
+Part of a national network of Centres for Advanced Training, AYM provides advanced creative music and mentoring opportunities for exceptionally talented young musicians aged between 8 and 18.
+With a combination of intensive weekends, weeklong residential courses and individual tuition, the young artists collaborate with professional musicians and specialists, often crossing over from our other artist development programmes.
+Aldeburgh Young Musicians are inspiring the next generation - the professionals of tomorrow.

 Bridges the gap between music college and a successful career.
 The BPP is the UK’s largest provider of development and performance opportunities for emerging professionals.
 Auditions are held internationally each year, with around 300 of the world’s finest young artists selected to take part.
 Alumni include Thomas Adès, Simon Keenlyside, Dame Felicity Lott and many others.

 With its dramatic landscapes, soaring skies and a rich musical history, Aldeburgh is a haven for creativity.
 Since the days of Benjamin Britten it remains a place where artists from around the world find inspiration and are stimulated to reach their full potential.
 Aldeburgh Residencies & Open Space offer bespoke development opportunities for individual artists and ensembles.

 Designed for composers, writers and directors who want to create contemporary work combining music, theatre and text.
 The Opera Writing Foundation offers workshops mixing practical exercises, theory and discussion, while Fellowships offer tailor-made support for writing a new opera.